 If your company has more than 500 employees, you may still qualify for the program if you meet SBA criteria for your industry.
 You can check online using the SBA’s “Size Standards” tool.

-Federal loans offered through the PPP are highly specialized and targeted for short-term relief.
+Federal loans offered through PPP are highly specialized and targeted for short-term relief, and there may be different rules if you received a PPP loan in 2020.
 You’ll want to read the terms carefully before applying to make sure you’re eligible and that the program offers what you need.

 How much can I borrow?

-PPP loans are intended to help eligible borrowers cover eight weeks of payroll costs and debt payments.
-If you’re eligible for a loan, you can borrow up to two months of your average monthly payroll costs from the last year plus another 25% of that amount — up to a maximum loan amount of $10 million.
+PPP loans are intended to help eligible borrowers cover up to 24 weeks of payroll costs and debt payments.
+If you’re eligible, you may be able to borrow up to two and a half months of your average monthly payroll costs from either 2019 or 2020 — up to a maximum loan amount of $10 million.
 Rules are slightly different for seasonal businesses.

 When calculating a loan amount, businesses may count the following as payroll costs: